Cognitive Security

 A research direction exploring whether overly polished, frictionless, or unnaturally optimized language can function as a marker of synthetic or manipulative communication.

-Signals that may indicate artificial smoothing, affective targeting, authority simulation, or unnatural persuasive uniformity.
+Signals that indicate artificial smoothing, affective targeting, authority simulation, or unnatural persuasive uniformity.
 Exact scoring logic isn't published here.

 Search ordering, recommendation systems, and visibility manipulation can shape decisions without direct coercion.
 The research focus is influence mechanics, not political outcomes.